oarko/SF-ToolsPHP/API_DOC_EN.md

 ## Poll Server State
 To poll the server construct the message and include a Unique ID as the Payload for the message.
-The Unique ID can be any Int64 in **_Little Endian_** format and will be used to identify the responce message later.
+The Unique ID can be any Int64 in **_Little Endian_** format.
 The Game Client uses current time in UE ticks

 To Poll the server state, the message in hex should look like this:
 | ProtocalMagic | MessageType | ProtocalVersion | UID | TerminatorBit |
 |--|--|--|--|--|
 | D5 F6 | 00 | 01 | 72 D6 F5 66 00 00 00 00 | 01 |

-## Server State Response
+### Server State Response
 | Offset (bytes) | Data Type | Name | Description |
 |--|---|---|--------|
 | 0 | uint64 (LE) | UniqueID | The unique identifier for the request that triggered this response. |